stainedhead/gosqlpp/documentation/product-overview-summary.md

 --newer or -n which limits a --directory processing to only those which are newer than the datetime passed as value which follows the flag.

+--list-connections or -l returns the connections available in the configuration file.
+The default connection should be labelled as default if one is set.

+--version or -v which shows the version of the application.

 --force overrides the default behavior of errors stopping the processing of the application when errors are reported by the